Your Cart

 3. Smoothies with seeds or greens

 A fruit smoothie by itself will include some fiber, but when you add some seeds or greens, you’ll get a true high-fiber smoothie.
-(Also consider adding Ancient Nutrition's Organic Fiber powder, which 5 grams of fiber per serving.)
+(Also consider adding Ancient Nutrition's Organic Fiber powder, which is 5 grams of fiber per serving.)

 Our smoothie by that name includes banana, avocado, spinach and chia seeds — all high-fiber foods.
 It also includes Ancient Nutrition’s Plant Protein Vanilla, which contains some fiber as well.
 As a result, this smoothie contains 14 grams of fiber per serving.